 The basic idea behind a CVT has been around since da Vinci’s time.
 However, it’s only been in the last fifteen years or so that the CVT has come into common use in mainstream cars.

-Highly efficient, a CVT is part of a collection of advancements in car design and engineering that help make today’s cars much more fuel efficient than cars of even twenty years ago.
+Highly efficient, a CVT is part of a collection of advancements in vehicle design and engineering that help make modern cars much more fuel efficient than cars of even twenty years ago.

 Trying to find out what kind of transmission your car has, but having a difficult time doing so?
 We’ve got you covered – and it really is way more simple than it might seem at the time, so don’t worry!